evanfwelch/production-feature-engineering/PITCHME.md

 ---
 <!-- .slide: style="text-align: left;"> -->
 ## What do you do if:
+Note: what's wrong here? this query has everything joined to everything, hard coded dates

 - your model needs 6 months of transaction data... |
 - joined against merchant details... |
 - and customer profile info  ... |